glennblock/extensions/attachment.md

 # Attachment extension
-This extension supports sending and receiving `collection+json` documents  containing file attachments.
+This extension supports sending and receiving `Collection+JSON` (CJ) documents  containing file attachments.
 This approach uses a multipart/form-data request for sending attachments and annotated links in the response for surfacing attachments to be downloaded.

 Each of the examples below is based on the existing CJ friends [example](http://amundsen.com/media-types/collection/examples/).